Dental Crown and Bridge

 Occlusion:

-This is one of the more common concerns with new
+This is one of the more common reasons of new

-crown/bridge and bridge.
-If your bite feels off, your
+crown and bridge.
+If your bite feels "off" your

-dentist can probably just adjust the crown/bridge to feel
+dentist probably adjust the crown or bridge to feel

 better.
-When a tooth is contacting prematurely, it can cause
+Once tooth is contacting prematurely, it can cause

 check if a patient is having problems with a new